-The interim condensed consolidated financial statements comprise the financial statements of the Company and the entity controlled by the Company (its subsidiary) as at 31 March 2019.
+The interim condensed consolidated financial statements comprise the financial statements of the Company and the entities controlled by the Company (its subsidiaries) as at 30 June 2019.
 Control is achieved where all the following criteria are met:

-- (a) the Company has power over an entity (i.e., existing rights that give it the current ability to direct the relevant activities of the investee): - (b) the Company has exposure, or rights, to variable returns from its involvement with the entity; and - (c) the Company has the ability to use its power over the entity to affect the amount of the Company's returns.
+- (a) the Company has power over an entity (i.e., existing rights that give it the current ability to direct the relevant activities of the investee); - (b) the Company has exposure, or rights, to variable returns from its involvement with the entity; and - (c) the Company has the ability to use its power over the entity to affect the amount of the Company's returns.

-NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS At 31 March 2019 (Unaudited)
+NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS At 30 June 2019 (Unaudited)